putyourlightson/craft-plugin-documentation-outline/README.md

 ## Credits

-> Credit anyone whoe deserves it.
+> Credit anyone who deserves it.

 Inspired in part by [pluginfactory.io](https://pluginfactory.io).